microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/inactivegroupfinding-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [inactiveGroupFinding](../resources/inactivegroupfinding.md) objects and their properties.
-You want to view the inactive groups in your AWS, Azure, or GCP cloud environments.
+Get a list of the [inactiveGroupFinding](../resources/inactivegroupfinding.md) objects and their properties in AWS, Azure, and GCP environments.

 ## Permissions